Grading Scale (Secondary Grading and Reporting)

 While a student should receive a grade whenever possible, there are times when a “No Mark” (NM) grade is appropriate.
 Teachers may assign “No Mark” under the following circumstances:

 - A student has been diagnosed with a medical issue which prevents them from completing work.

 - Other circumstances in which prolonged absences hinder a student’s ability to complete work as approved by the principal.

 The No Mark (NM) grade may be used with principal approval as a senior semester grade or end of year grade to indicate the student has been unable to complete coursework due to prolonged health related issues.
 The NM can remain on the report card and transcript unlike the incomplete.
 Students shall be given opportunities to make up the work by the end of the next grading period; however, if this is not possible, the NM grade will remain on the transcript.

 See current version of Regulation 2436, Optional Pass-Fail Grading for High School Courses for rules and procedures for high school students who choose to take one elective credit per year to be marked pass-fail.

 In special circumstances, high school students may be allowed to attend one course without receiving credit for it.
 The audit application (IS-680 Request for Audit Status) must be completed, submitted, and approved prior to the beginning of the course.

-Students may not change from audit status to credit during the school year with the exception of language minority students referenced in the Assessing Special Populations in High School section.
+- Students may not change from audit status to credit during the school year with the exception of students with a home language other than English referenced in the Assessing Special Populations in High School section.